berkcapar/berk.studio/content/about.md

 ### **What I Did**

-**2020 —** I've decided to learn React as a solo-learner since it has the most resources and be a modern web developer.
-After few video tutorials finally I've found the one and completed [Helsinki University's Full Stack Open](https://fullstackopen.com/) program.
-During this time, I've attend ReactJS Istanbul community and meet perfect developers who are very supportive on my solo-learner journey.
+**2020 —** I've decided to learn React as a solo-learner since it has the most online resources and one of most modern ways for web development.
+After few video tutorials, finally I've found the one and completed [Helsinki University's Full Stack Open](https://fullstackopen.com/) program.
+During this time, I've become a member of ReactJS Istanbul community and met perfect developers who are very supportive on my solo-learner journey.

 **2020 —** I've made a switch at [Bond Digital](https://www.linkedin.com/company/the-bond-digital/) and my new role is Technical Account Manager for Samsung.